kpoeppel/jax_trainer/README.md

 #### Optimizer class

-- `name`: Name of the optimizer.
+- Config class of the optimizer.
 Currently, the following optimizers are available:
-  - `adam`: Adam optimizer.
+  - `AdamW`
-  - `adamw`: AdamW optimizer.
+  - `SGD`
-  - `sgd`: SGD optimizer.
+  - `Lamb`

-Additionally, there are some options which are specific to the optimizer that can be defined in the config option `params`:

-- `beta1` (optional): Beta1 parameter of the Adam/AdamW optimizer (default: `0.9`).
-- `beta2` (optional): Beta2 parameter of the Adam/AdamW optimizer (default: `0.999`).
-- `eps` (optional): Epsilon parameter of the Adam/AdamW optimizer (default: `1e-8`).
-- `momentum` (optional): Momentum parameter of the SGD optimizer (default: `0.0`).
-- `nestorov` (optional): If True, Nesterov momentum is used in the SGD optimizer (default: `False`).
+Each optimizer has its own specific parameters that can be configured.

 #### Learning rate scheduler

 The learning rate scheduler is optional and is by default constant.
-The following options are available:

-- `lr`: Base learning rate of the optimizer.
-- `scheduler` (optional): Configuration of a learning rate scheduler.
-This is optional and can be omitted if no scheduler is used.
-The following options are available:
-  - `name`: Name of the scheduler.
-Currently, the following schedulers are available:
+The `learning_rate` field can be a float for a constant learning rate, or a configuration for a scheduler.
+The following schedulers are available:

+- `ConstantSchedule`
+- `CosineSchedule`
+- `LinearSchedule`
+- `ExponentialSchedule`
+- `ConcatSchedule`
-    - `constant`: Constant scheduler.
+- `WarmupCosineDecaySchedule`
-    - `cosine_decay`: Cosine decay scheduler.
-    - `exponential_decay`: Exponential decay scheduler.
-    - `warmup_cosine_decay`: Warmup cosine decay scheduler.

-For each learning rate schedule, there are some options which are specific to the scheduler:

-- `alpha` (optional): Alpha parameter of the cosine decay scheduler.
-The minimum value of the multiplier used to adjust the learning rate (default: `0.0`).
-- `decay_rate`: Decay rate of the exponential decay scheduler.
-Needs to be set if the scheduler is `exponential_decay`.
-- `transition_steps` (optional): Factor with which to divide the step count in the exponential decay scheduler (default: `0`).
-- `staircase` (optional): If True, the learning rate is decayed at discrete intervals (default: `False`).
-- `warmup_steps`: Number of warmup steps of the warmup scheduler.
-Needs to be set if the scheduler is `warmup_cosine_decay`.
-- `end_value` (optional): End value for the learning rate of the warmup scheduler (default: `0.0`).
+Each scheduler has its own specific parameters that can be configured.

 #### Gradient Transformations

 The gradient transformations are optional and can be used to transform the gradients before applying them to the model parameters.
 They are defined under the key `transforms`.
-Each can be defined by a value (e.g. float), or a dictionary with the following options:

-- `value`: Value of the transformation.
+The following transformations are available:

+- `WeightDecay`
+- `GradClipNorm`
+- `GradClipValue`

-- `before_optimizer`: If True, the transformation is applied before the optimizer step.
-If False, the transformation is applied after the optimizer step (default: `True`).
+Each transformation has its own specific parameters that can be configured, including a `before_optimizer` flag to specify if the transformation is applied before or after the optimizer step.

-The following gradient transformations are available:

-- `weight_decay` (optional): Weight decay parameter of the optimizer (default: `0.0`).
-- `gradient_clip_norm` (optional): Gradient clipping norm of the optimizer (default: `None`).
-- `gradient_clip_value` (optional): Gradient clipping value of the optimizer (default: `None`).

 ### Dataset

 The `dataset` section configures the dataset and the data loading.

-The following options are available:
+- `class_name`: Name of the dataset class.
+Currently, the following datasets are available:

-- `constructor`: Path to the dataset constructor.
-The path is relative to the current working directory.
+  - `CIFAR10Dataset`
+  - `MNISTDataset`

+Each dataset has its own specific parameters that can be configured, such as:

 - `data_dir` (optional): Directory where the dataset is stored (default: `data/`).
+- `global_batch_size` (optional): Global batch size to use during training, validation and testing (default: `128`).
-- `batch_size` (optional): Batch size to use during training, validation and testing (default: `128`).
+- `local_batch_size` (optional): Local batch size to use during training, validation and testing (default: `128`).
 - `num_workers` (optional): Number of workers to use for data loading (default: `4`).
+- `normalize` (optional): If True, the images are normalized (default: `True`).
+- `val_size` (optional): Number of samples to use for the validation set (default: `5000`).
-- `seed` (optional): Seed for the data loading (default: `42`).
+- `split_seed` (optional): Seed for splitting the dataset into train and validation sets (default: `42`).
+- `pin_memory` (optional): If True, the data loaders will copy Tensors into device/CUDA pinned memory before returning them (default: `True`).
+- `prefetch_factor` (optional): Number of batches loaded in advance by each worker (default: `4`).

 ## Contributing